apache/beam/website/www/site/content/en/blog/deploy-python-pipeline-on-flink-runner.md

 src="/images/blog/deploy-python-pipeline-on-flink-runner/flink-ui.png"
 alt="Flink UI">

-The *Kafka I/O* automatically creates a topic if it doesn't exist, and we can see the input topic is created on *kafka-ui*.
+The *Kafka I/O* automatically creates a topic if it doesn't exist, and we can see the input topic is created on `kafka-ui`.

 <img class="center-block"
 src="/images/blog/deploy-python-pipeline-on-flink-runner/kafka-topics-1.png"
 alt="Kafka Input Topic">

-### Kafka Producer
+### Kafka producer

 A simple Python Kafka producer is created to check the output of the application.
-The producer app sends random text from the [Faker](https://faker.readthedocs.io/en/master/) package to the input Kafka topic every 1 second by default.
+By default, the producer app sends random text from the [Faker](https://faker.readthedocs.io/en/master/) package to the input Kafka topic every one second.

 {{< highlight py >}}
 # kafka/client/producer.py